 For more information on the activities available, to discuss your school's needs or book a date please complete the online interest form and a member of our team will be in touch with you shortly.

-The District Council's waste collection contract with Serco is due to end in August 2020.
-We are therefore looking at options for procuring and implementing a renewed waste management contract.
+The District Council's waste collection contract with Serco ends in August 2020.
+We have therefore been looking at options for procuring and implementing a renewed waste management contract.

-This committee report [PDF 3MB] went to full council on 12 April 2018 and it has been agreed that technical, procurement, and legal services can be procured to support the District Council over the next two years leading up to and during the renewal and implementation of the District Council's waste management contract.
+This committee report [PDF 3MB] went to full council on 12 April 2018 and it was agreed that technical, procurement, and legal services could be procured to support the District Council over the following two years leading up to and during the renewal and implementation of the District Council's waste management contract.

 Home-Options is the Choice Based Lettings scheme for the Derbyshire Dales.
 It is the way to apply for social housing in the district.